 Date: 1st May 2019

 Venue: Race Equality Foundation, 27 Greenwood Pl, London NW5 1LB

 Times: 11 am to 2 pm.
 Food not provided, bring snacks if you wish.
 The times are intended to help parents of children who have very special needs attend.
 Babies welcome too.

-Students can apply for a discount.
+Students and others can apply for a discount.